Dreaming of Home and Mother

-Dreaming of Home and Mother is a 1868 song by American medical doctor and composer John P. Ordway.
+Dreaming of Home and Mother is an 1868 song by American medical doctor and composer John P. Ordway.
 It is most popular in Japan and China, as its words were translated into Japanese as Ryoshū and into Chinese as Songbie, respectively.

 History

-"Dreaming of Home and Mother" was composed in 1868 by John P. Ordway.
+Dreaming of Home and Mother was composed in 1868 by John P. Ordway.
 On March 11, 1916, tenor Evan Williams recorded the English version for Victor Talking Machine Company in Camden, New Jersey.

-The English lyrics of "Dreaming of Home and Mother" had only one stanza, and so it was in early recordings.
+The English lyrics of Dreaming of Home and Mother had only one stanza, and so it was in early recordings.
 The 1935 recording published by EMI, with singer Evan Williams included the second stanza, which may have been added by an unknown person.
 There is also a version that includes the third stanza.

 Lyrics

 The lyrics of all three stanzas are shown below:

 Dreaming of home, dear old home.